Denmark in the Eurovision Song Contest 1987

-Denmark was represented at the Eurovision Song Contest 1987 with the song "En lille melodi", composed by Helge Engelbrecht, with lyrics by Jacob Jonia, and performed by Anne-Cathrine Herdorf supported by the group Bandjo.
+Denmark was represented at the Eurovision Song Contest 1987 with the song "En lille melodi", composed by Helge Engelbrecht, with lyrics by both Engelbrecht and Jacob Jonia, and performed by Anne-Cathrine Herdorf, supported by the group Bandjo.
 The Danish participating broadcaster, Danmarks Radio (DR), organised the Dansk Melodi Grand Prix 1987 in order to select its entry for the contest.

 Before Eurovision

 Dansk Melodi Grand Prix 1987

-Danmarks Radio (DR) held the Dansk Melodi Grand Prix 1987 on 28 February at 20:15 CEST, hosted by Jørgen de Mylius at the Tivoli Concert Hall in Copenhagen.
-Ten songs took part with the winner being decided by voting from five regional juries in two rounds.
-Firstly the five lowest-placed songs were eliminated without full voting being revealed, then the remaining five were voted on again to give the winner.
+Danmarks Radio (DR) held its national final titled Dansk Melodi Grand Prix 1987 at the Tivoli Concert Hall in Copenhagen on 28 February 1987 at 20:15 CEST.
+It was broadcast on DR TV and also on Greenland's KNR-TV in a delayed broadcast on 14 March.
+The program was produced by Jens Bom, with the set being designed by Ole Koefoed, and was hosted by Jørgen de Mylius.
+Ten songs, which were accompanied by a orchestra led by Henrik Krogsgaard, took part in the competition, with the winner being decided by voting from five regional juries in two rounds.
+In the first round, the five lowest-placed songs were eliminated without full voting being revealed, then the remaining five were voted on again to give the winner.
 Other participants included past and future Danish representatives Dario Campeotto, Tommy Seebach, Birthe Kjær and Kirsten Siggaard of Hot Eyes.

-The national final was also broadcast in Greenland's KNR-TV on a delayed broadcast in 14 March.